Home

 Character House Book Report Projects Bulletin Board Display

 This set includes assembly directions on how to prepare and assemble this project.
-Below is a sample of this directions page.
+Below is a sample of the direction pages.

 Book Report Projects Assembly Directions Character House